 - Until given permission by the Bishop to celebrate communion, we will continue with Morning Prayer.
 We will be using all the mitigating practices recommended by the CDC, the bishop and the state.
 See details in article below.

-- Read the article from Fr.
+- Read the articles from Fr.
 Joseph below, but note that the service times have changed since July.

 Tiptoeing back together — while keeping our (social) distance

 It’s finally here!
 Those who are comfortable and called will begin to say Morning Prayer in-person this Sunday at 8:30 and 10:30 am.
 The 10:30 a.m. service will be broadcast on YouTube, as we have done these last few months.
 No one who is uncomfortable returning for worship for any reason should feel compelled to return.
 At the same time, some of us need to start practicing resilience and ongoing mitigation in a new normal — a new normal where safety and love of neighbor are at the fore of our minds.
 To accommodate the most people possible, Coffee Hour will be at 9:30 (not 9:45 as previously announced) for the foreseeable future.

 In order to meet the bishop’s and state’s requirements — as well as to help people feel and be as safe as possible — we will begin meeting this Sunday, July 19.
 We will be taking a number of precautions.
 For your and everyone’s safety, please follow our volunteers’ directions.
 This is difficult for everyone.
 This is how this Sunday (and all Sundays through at least Phase II, if not Phase III) will proceed:

 - The doors from the nave to the Peace Garden and 52nd Ave W will be open.
 Please enter through the narthex only.

 - Family units will maintain 6’+ distance between groupings while waiting to get into the church.
 The sidewalk blocks are 4′ squares.
 You may want to stay in your car if there is a line / crowd.
 Masks are required to enter the church building.